Evangelos-Z/sat_img_class_ironhack_final_project/README.md

 Laz, who has been my anchor to reality, supported me and has helped me debug my brain when I needed it most.

-[Sabina](https://github.com/sabinagio), who has been an inspiration from day 1 and whose resources moved me forward
+[Sabina](https://github.com/sabinagio), who has been an inspiration from day 1

-and lastly, but far, far from least [Isi](https://github.com/isi-mube), who seems to believe in me more than I do myself.
+and lastly, but far, far from least [Isi](https://github.com/isi-mube), who seems to believe in me more than I do myself.<br>
                                     [...]It seems unforgiving when a good thing ends.
 But you and I will always be back then.